Supercharge Your Fitness

 - Roast 10-15 minutes or until fish is opaque throughout.

 Yield: 4 servings

 Cindy Kleckner, RDN, LD, FAND is a registered dietitian nutritionist and culinary expert, a Fellow of the Academy of Nutrition and Dietetics and author of Hypertension Cookbook for Dummies, 2011 and the DASH Diet For Dummies, 2014.
-Email Cindy for a personalized demonstration of this fun and easy way to add more nutrients to your meals at 214-293-5306.
+Email Cindy for personalized nutrition or culinary consultation at the APEX Centre or call 214-293-5306.